eleazarmeza/IOT/README.md

 sudo systemctl restart nginx
 #
 #
-For grafana, we need to create a
+For grafana, we need to create a dashboard
-#
-#

 #
 #
 Once everything is running we can start the software: